Home » Recipes » Breads » Monkey Bread » Caramel Roll Pull-Aparts

 Ingredients

-You need to use margarine instead of butter.
+1/2 cup margarine – we recommend margarine instead of butter.
 Otherwise, you may not end up with a smooth caramel sauce.

 Mix all the ingredients for the sauce together in a medium-sized bowl.
 This includes the melted margarine, brown sugar, vanilla pudding, milk, and ground cinnamon.